Mikhail-Mks/Energy_data/README.md

 The data was obtained from Kaggle, and has been cleaned and formatted for analysis using the Python and Power Query.
 The analysis is presented in notebook, which includes Python code for generating visualizations and performing statistical analysis on the data.

-Power BI dashboard is also created for visualizing  data.
-The dashboard includes interactive charts and graphs that allow for deeper exploration of the data.

 ## Key findings: